pingcap/docs/v3.0/reference/tools/tikv-control.md

     store:"127.0.0.1:20160" compact db:KV cf:default range:([], []) success!
     ```

-- Local mode: Use the `--db` option to specify the local TiKV data directory path
+- Local mode: Use the `--db` option to specify the local TiKV data directory path.
+In this mode, you need to stop the running TiKV instance.

 Unless otherwise noted, all commands support both the remote mode and the local mode.

 Additionally, `tikv-ctl` has two simple commands `--to-hex` and `--to-escaped`, which are used to make simple changes to the form of the key.